Pawan7578/pawan7578/README.md

 ## 🧠 About Me

-💡 I’m a **Generative AI** enthusiast and **MCA student** with strong foundations in full-stack and intelligent system design.
+💡 I’m a **Generative AI** enthusiast and **MCA student** passionate about developing **AI-integrated and full-stack applications**.
-🚀 Skilled in developing **AI-integrated, secure, and scalable applications** with real-world impact.
+🚀 Focused on building intelligent, scalable, and efficient solutions using both backend logic and modern UI.
-🌱 Passionate about learning new technologies, experimenting with AI frameworks, and improving system performance.
+🌱 Constantly learning **new frameworks**, exploring **AI APIs**, and contributing to meaningful projects.

 ---